pstorres-github/EvolveU_Project1/README.md

 Credit:  Pictures for this project are sourced from unsplash.com <br />

 ## Setup
-To run, you need to populate a local Mongo DB database with the model files.
+To run, you will need to populate a local Mongo DB database with the model files.
 This can be done by either: <br />
   a.) typing "node populateMongoDB.js" at the command line.
 This will run a script to populate the database (root database should be called pirateGame).
 This only needs to be done at the beginning to install the intial version of the database. <br />
   or <br />
   b.)
 Import the .json files located within the /json folder using mongoImport at command line.
-You may need to install the command line mongoDB tools from https://www.mongodb.com/try/download/database-tools?tck=docs_databasetools.<br />
+You may need to first install the command line mongoDB tools from https://www.mongodb.com/try/download/database-tools?tck=docs_databasetools.<br />
 <br />
 Type the following at commandline at the root directory:<br />
 ```